Goro Bekeksa

-Goro Bakaksa is one of the woredas in the Somali Region of Ethiopia.
-Part of the Liban Zone, Goro Bekeksa is bounded on the south by the Ganale Dorya River which separates it from the Liben Zone, on the west by Guradamole, on the north by the Oromia Region, on the northeast by Elekere, and on the southeast by Cherti.
+Gooro Bakaksa is one of the 93 woredas in the Somali Region of Ethiopia.
+Part of the Liban Zone, Gurre Bakaksa is bounded on the south by the Ganale Dorya River which separates it from the Liben Zone, on the west by Guradamole, on the north by the Oromia Region, on the northeast by Elekere, and on the southeast by Cherti.